Children Law FAQs

 Do I have to come in to see you?

 If you are seeking legal advice it is usually best to arrange an appointment to see a solicitor / legal adviser so we can discuss matters fully.
 We will advise you about your position, what steps you might take and your legal costs.
-We are able to offer appointments in Carlisle (city centre and Rosehill offices), Penrith, Cockermouth and Gosforth in Newcastle.
+We are able to offer appointments in Carlisle (city centre and Rosehill offices), Penrith, Cockermouth and Newcastle.
 Please specify which office when making the appointment.

 Can you explain Parental Responsibility?